nionio6915/Euclid_Probe/README.md

 ## Reference Info

 OpenSCAD model of the board is included.
 Example probe dock and .step files of assembled boards included for you convenience.
+This image of the step is a bit convoluted with things populated in different spots- its an artifact of KiCAD and how it generates step files.

 ![iso](/images/PROBE-BOARD.png)
 ![iso](/images/Probe_Docked.png)